vim-advent-calendar/vimways.org/content/2018/justinmk-exmode.md

 Yet Vim's startup story is relatively unpolished.
 Shell tools are expected to consume standard input ("stdin") and emit to standard output ("stdout")—but Vim supports this awkwardly, at best.
-The endeavor is never mentioned in Vim tutorials (including the "Unix as IDE" [hymnals](https://news.ycombinator.com/item?id=12653028)), and puzzled out of Vim's documentation only by careful inspection.
+The endeavor is never mentioned in Vim tutorials, including the "Unix as IDE" [hymnals](https://news.ycombinator.com/item?id=12653028).
+And it is puzzled out of Vim's documentation only by careful inspection.

 Vim is positioned as a script host (VimL, `if_python`, …) , but not as a participant.
 Yet Vim is a terminal tool, and terminal users expect their